faizaIdoudi/Task-Manager-App/README.md

 ## 🎯 Final Note
 This README provides **step-by-step instructions** to run both backend and frontend.
-Open backend in IntelliJ IDEA, frontend in VS Code, and you’ll have the application running locally at http://localhost:3000 with backend API at http://localhost:8080.
+Open backend in **IntelliJ IDEA**, frontend in **VS Code**, and you’ll have the application running locally at http://localhost:3000 with backend API at http://localhost:8080.